Ichijōdani Station

-Ichijōdani Station (一乗谷駅, Ichijōdani-eki) is a JR West railway station in the city of Fukui, Fukui, Japan.
+Ichijōdani Station (一乗谷駅, Ichijōdani-eki) is a JR West railway station in the city of Fukui, Fukui Prefecture, Japan.

 Lines

 Ichijōdani Station is served by the Hokuriku Main Line, and is located 8.3 kilometers from the terminus of the line at Echizen-Hanandō and 10.9 kilometers from Fukui.

 Station layout

 The station consists of one ground-level side platform serving single bi-directional track.
 There is no station building, but only a shelter on the platform.
 The station is unattended.

 Adjacent stations

 History

 Ichijōdani Station opened on December 15, 1960.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR West.
 The station was closed from July 18, 2004 to June 30, 2007 due to damages to the tracks following torrential rains, and services were temporality replaced by a bus service.